sbusso/scrapework/README.md

 - Fetch: retrieve web pages
 - Extract: parse and extract structured data from pages
-- Pipeline: transform and export the structured data
+- Process: transform and export the structured data

+For more details see [Design](docs/Design.md).

 ### Spider Configuration